-Poet W.H.
+The Poetry Hub of Bath Spa University strives for excellence in all fields of Poetry.
+In the writing, the reading, the practice and application of poetry.
 Auden said the principal role of poetry is to ‘protect language’.
 We go further.
 We believe poetry can augment, expand and provoke language, force it to grow.
 We want to stimulate passion for the literary arts.

-It is also our goal to promote poetic literacy, to support and empower emerging and established poets, and to bring the best practitioners of the craft into the community.
+It's our goal to promote poetic literacy, to support and empower emerging and established poets, and to bring the best practitioners of the craft into the community.
 We believe that Poetry is the food of the spirit.
 The Poetry Hub is a living archive which seeks to maintain and cherish the spirit of poetry.

 For those wishing to go one stage further, the MA in Creative Writing will enable students to develop, explore and challenge their expertise in the writing of poetry.
 MA students will belong to a community of aspiring poets who share exactly the same learning values as they do.
 The reading of poetry will quadruple.
 Many students, at this stage, begin to publish their first poems.

 Students wishing to progress even further in their expertise will pursue the culmination of poetry study in Bath Spa University’s Poetry Hub: the Creative PhD.
 The Creative Writing PhD in Poetry explores the cross-pollination between an original idea of your own creation and the writing of a collection of poems which – in the most affirmative terms –reflects that idea.